 1. Experience you can count on

-Berkun has done 500+ speaking engagements at major companies, events and organizations like Microsoft, The NFL, FedEx, Amazon, Fidelity, Apple, Netflix and more.
+Berkun has done 600+ in-person and remote speaking engagements, at major companies, events and organizations like Microsoft, The NFL, FedEx, Amazon, Fidelity, Apple, Netflix and more.
 From large event keynotes to online, Zoom based virtual presentations.
 You’ll have confidence that your audience will leave smiling, educated and inspired.
 Read the testimonials, watch full videos or see his popular talk menu.
 You can read his full bio here.

 2. Engaging, inspiring and practical